If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Bouncy bouncy Pin?

-Bubbles designed like the ones in Bubble Bobble.
+Bubbles that are designed like the ones in Bubble Bobble.
 The bubbles that appear in Bubble Island only have one frame and don't pop.

 Spin Nips Nisp Psni Robot parts are sturdybut loose like Lego-brand rectangular brick module pieces